Discrete-time dynamics, step-skew products, and pipe-flows: Introduction

 \paragraph{Outline} We begin by reviewing how dynamical systems have a natural interpretation as a step-skew dynamical system.
 We discuss their approximation properties in Section \ref{sec:step}.
-Having established the importance of step-skew products, we proceed to describe a continuous realization of step-skew products.
-The first ingredient is the notion of a junction, which models the function of a cell as a switch.
-This construction is described in Section \ref{sec:junction}.
-Here we also describe the other ingredient - a realization of the graph's edge as a flow through a pipe.
-Next we show in Section \ref{sec:network} how these components can be glues together to obtain a flow over the entire topological space.
-This is the perturbed-pipe flow that we have declared in the introduction.
-The approximation properties of this flow is discussed in Section \ref{sec:stat}.
-The proofs of some technical lemmas are postponed to Section \ref{sec:appendix}.
+Having established the importance of step-skew products, we proceed to describe a continuous realization of step-skew products in Section \ref{sec:main}.
+This is where our main technical result Theorem \ref{thm:3} is stated and proved.
+A main theoretical tool of this work is the behavior of mixing systems as pseudo-random generators.
+This is reviewed in Section \ref{sec:random}.
+Sections \ref{sec:junction} and Section \ref{sec:network} present the details of the construction.
+We end with some discussion on the potential applications of Theorem \ref{thm:3} in Section \ref{sec:conclus}.
+Some technical proofs are postponed to Section \ref{sec:appendix}.

-\paragraph{Notations} Throughout the paper we shall use $D^d$ to denote the $d$-dimensional open disk.
+\paragraph{Notations} Throughout the paper we shall use $\calD^d$ to denote the $d$-dimensional open disk.
 We use $I$ to denote the closed one dimensional interval $[0,1]$.